joekrinke15/blog/_posts/2020-10-01-Star-Wars-API.md

 for i in all_results:
     birth_year.append((i['birth_year']))
 ```
-The birth years are in a string format with BBY at the end.
+The birth years are in a string format with ABY at the end.
 We need to create a function to get the year values from the string.

 ```python3
 def get_num(x):